 Once all of your procedures have been recorded, do not simply lock them away in a vault to act as a time capsule for some future civilization to discover; return to them regularly and make updates that reflect changes in menus, new tasks or the other new things that you have learned to make your business better.
 If your plans are to someday license or franchise your concept to others or even to start a new location elsewhere, these documents will be the essential starting blueprints that will save you time and money.

 Strive for Continuous Improvement

-It is not solely a coffee shop’s participation in organizations like the Specialty Coffee Association of America, World Barista Championships, the Barista Guild and others that makes a company successful; rather, we believe it is the type of company that actively pursues its own improvement that sees these associations as opportunities for company and employee betterment – the companies that seek these opportunities are the ones we find to be most successful in business.
+It is not solely a coffee shop’s participation in organizations like the Specialty Coffee Association, World Barista Championships, the Barista Guild and others that make a company successful; rather, we believe it is the type of company that actively pursues its own improvement that sees these associations as opportunities for company and employee betterment – the companies that seek these opportunities are the ones we find to be most successful in business.